Things to Know About Tension Headaches

-More than 10 million people a year visit a doctor or an emergency department because of headache.
-With a complete history and physical examination, a doctor can correctly diagnose and treat a great majority of headaches.
+- More than 10 million people a year visit a doctor or an emergency department because of headaches.

-- About 69% of men and 88% of womendevelop a tension headache sometime during their lives.
+- A majority of men and women develop a tension headache sometime during their lives.

 - More than 300 known medical disorders can produce headaches.
-In 1988, the International Headache Society developed a classification system for headache.
-Thirteen categories of headache are subdivided into 129 subtypes.
+In 1988, the International Headache Society developed a classification system for headaches.
+Thirteen categories of headaches are subdivided into 129 subtypes.
 Headache types are described as primary or secondary.

 - Secondary headaches are often the result of some underlying disease, of which head pain is a symptom.

 - The International Headache Society further divides tension headaches into episodic or chronic and on the presence or absence of pericranial muscle tenderness (pain on the outside of the skull).

 - People with episodic tension-type headaches have at least 10 previous headache episodes lasting from 30 minutes to 7 days and occurring fewer than 180 times a year.
 The headache must have at least 2 of the following characteristics:

 - Pressing/tightening (non-pulsating) quality, located on both sides of the head

 - Possible sensitivity to light or sound but not both

 - People with chronic tension-type headaches have an average headache frequency of 15 days a month or 180 days a year for 6 months and must also meet the criteria for episodic tension-type headaches.
 In addition, people with chronic tension-type headaches must not have another disorder as shown by physical and neurologic examination.